|

 // If we couldn't connect attempt to connect to the process with the handshake including low priority.

-nodeStream = TryConnectToProcess(nodeProcess.Id, timeout, NodeProviderOutOfProc.GetHandshake(nodeReuse, true));
+nodeStream = TryConnectToProcess(nodeProcess.Id, timeout, NodeProviderOutOfProc.GetHandshake(nodeReuse, true), out result);

 }